 1 Virtual Wallet Student has no minimum balance requirement or monthly service charge for active students for six years from the date of account opening.
 You may be asked to provide proof of active enrollment in a qualifying educational institution.
 At the end of the six years, your account will be converted to Virtual Wallet and subject to the Virtual Wallet Features and Fees in effect at that time.
-I what what is back in a number back of the six years, you account will be converted to Virtual Wallet and subject to the Virtual Wallet Student account and will not be able to transfer back to the Virtual Wallet Student account and will not be able to transfer back to the Virtual Wallet Student account.
+If you transfer this account to a different product or account type during the first six years, you will forfeit the benefits of the Virtual Wallet Student account and will not be able to transfer back to the Virtual Wallet Student account.